Why another cargo bike? And how did it end up like this?

 The picture to the left shows the very first two GinkGo frames.
 To date, they have have witnessed thousands of kilometres and smiles.

 AND SOME MORE TESTING

-Among the first things we did with the new GinkGos were to go on multi-day family tours with our one year old kids.
+Among the first things we did with the new GinkGos was to go on multi-day family tours with our one-year-old kids.
 We did one trip from Berlin to the Baltic Sea, and one week-long excursion in Denmark.

 Having seen that the bikes worked perfectly for both daily commutes, and extended touring, we decided to take one to Åre bike park, to find out that they are fun to ride on technical trails too.